jkeefe/cuny-prototyping-lab/week04/README.md

 api.get('/question-bot', function(request){
-  // bulding the reply (repsonse)
+  // bulding the reply (repsonse) return questionbot(request)
-  // which first sends the request object to sparkbot for processing return questionbot(request)

-    // wait for the Promise object to come back from sparkbot .then(function(response){
+    // wait for the Promise object to come back from questionbot .then(function(response){

-      // send the response back to the requester (Twilio) return new api.ApiResponse(response, {'Content-Type': 'text/plain'}, 200);
+      // send the response back to the requester return new api.ApiResponse(response, {'Content-Type': 'text/plain'}, 200);

     });
 });
 ```